cherab/core/README.md

 Installation
 ------------

-CHERAB is a large code framework consisting of a core package and feature
+Cherab is a large code framework consisting of a core package and feature
 packages.
 Users will generally install the core package and the specific
 feature packages they need for their work.
 For example, users working on the
 JET tokamak will require the ``cherab-core`` package, and the ``cherab-jet``